Tests of Acoustic Scale Shifts in Halo-based Mock Galaxy Catalogues: Simulations, Catalogues, and Methods

 \subsection{Fitting 2PCF for the BAO Scale}

-Following the tried-and-true fitting methods described in previous BAO analyses of galaxy redshift surveys \citep{anderson_dr9, anderson_dr11, boss_dr12_bao}, we fit to the monopole and quadrupole jackknife samples and determine the anisotropic BAO scale in transverse and radial directions .
+Following the tried-and-true fitting methods described in previous BAO analyses of galaxy redshift surveys \citep{anderson_dr9, anderson_dr11, boss_dr12_bao}, we fit to the monopole and quadrupole jackknife samples and determine the anisotropic acoustic scale.
+This is done by performing a $\chi^2$ grid scan in the radial and transverse acoustic scale plane $(\alpha_\varparallel, \alpha_\perp)$, marginalising over all polynomial nuisance parameters in the monopole and quadrupole templates.
+The fiducial fitting model assumes fitting range $r \in (50\hmpc, 150\hmpc)$, bin size 5\hmpc, and the \textit{poly}3 nuisance form (third-order inverse polynomial in power $k$), $A_\ell(r) = A_{2}/r^2 + A_{1}/r + A_{0}$.

 Our new BAO fitter supports any arbitrary input linear power spectrum and transforms it with flexible choices of parameters into correlation multipole templates.
 Starting with the input linear power spectrum of the simulation (e.g. from C\textsc{amb}) and the no-wiggle power spectrum \citep{EH98},

 where